 What we do

-- We train people to use canes, canines and electronic aids to improve their mobility and thus their independence and quality of life.
+- Training people to use canes, canines and electronic aids to improve their mobility and thus their independence and quality of life

-- We train companion dogs for children and adults who are disabled or disadvantaged owing to age, isolation or ill health.
+- Training companion dogs for children and adults living with a disability or disadvantaged owing to age, isolation or ill health

-- We advocate on behalf of the people we assist to make the community an easier place in which to live and work.
+- Advocating on behalf of the people we assist to make the community an easier place in which to live and work